yduf/yduf.github.io/_posts/2025-10-30-pico8-minify.md

 ---
 > [Shrinko8](https://github.com/thisismypassport/shrinko8?tab=readme-ov-file#shrinko8) - an aggressive cart minifier (+ linter & other tools) - [online](https://thisismypassport.github.io/shrinko8/) / [lexaloffle](https://www.lexaloffle.com/bbs/?tid=48591&utm_source=chatgpt.com)

+Sometimes your cartridge fits in the token count, but not the characters count / compressed size, so you can't export it until you reduce the number of characters in the cartridge. - [Aggressive Lua code minification and debug code stripping](https://www.lexaloffle.com/bbs/?tid=36804)

 - [r/pico8](https://www.reddit.com/r/pico8/comments/1ney75o/lesson_learned_be_wary_of_heavy_code_commenting/) - A set of Pico-8 cart tools, with a focus on shrinking code size.

 - **Tokens**: 8192